LacunaOmnibus/MontyLacuna/README.md

 "working" means that all functionality exists, and quickie scripts appear to work, but it hasn't been fully tested yet.

+- Body
+  - May be oopified, may not.
+CHECK.
+- Alliance
+  - May be oopified, may not.
+CHECK.
 - Captcha
-- Client
-  - Guest
+  - May be oopified, may not.
+CHECK.
-  - Member
+- Clients
+  - May be oopified, may not.
+CHECK.
 - Empire
   - oopified
 - Inbox